Close mobile menu

 Who uses this process?

-Students who are in a specific Engineering major and want to change to another Engineering major (e.g., Electrical Engineering to Mechanical Engineering) or students who wish to add or remove the International Development Studies Dual Degree.
+Students who are in a specific Engineering major and want to change to another Engineering major (e.g., Electrical Engineering to Mechanical Engineering) or students who want to add or remove the International Development Studies Dual Degree.

 What are the minimum academic requirements for the program?